bluespec/Piccolo/README.md

 parameterized.

 To generate Verilog variants with other parameter choices, the user will need Bluespec's `bsc` compiler.
-See the `BSC_FLAGS` in following Makefiles for examples of how the build is configured for different ISA features:
+See the `BSC_FLAGS` in Makefiles like the following for examples of how the build is configured for different ISA features:

         builds/Resources/Include_RV32IMU.mk
         builds/Resources/Include_RV64AIMSU.mk